AtliGudm/Music-Theory-Helper/README.md

 Next:
-- Add modes to fuzzy search
 - Add Scales: Diminished, Whole Tone(Also leading?), Major and Minor Pentatonic, and maybe other exotic scales(not a priority)
+- Fix look of search dropdown
+- Make search box get text of chosen scale
+- Make search dropdown selectable with up/down keys and ENTER
+- Add button to see the corresponding harmonic and melodic minor chords of a natural minor scale

+- Add favorites/pinned functionality
 - Have option to see other chords diatonic to the scale, like sus2 and sus4 chords
-- Add button to see the corresponding harmonic and melodic minor chords of a natural minor scale
-- Add favorites/workarea functionality
-- Fix look of search dropdown

 Future features:
 - Add setting for how notes with double accidentals are displayed